ThomasKaegi-Erni/TypeInjection/readme.md

 - Inability to fully abstract the injection interfaces
   - The injected base type (`IEncoding`) cannot be parameterized as of .Net 8

-So currently, be careful when employing this pattern.
+Hence, currently, be careful when employing this pattern.

 Note also that this is very similar to the visitor pattern using types instead of values.